jennyknuth/dashboard/app/components/fan/fan-instructions.md

 In this lab you will build a service that will allow you to shake your phone to toggle the fan on and off.
-After the service is built and running, you will be able to see the state of the fan and the shake pattern from the accelerometer in the box above. (**https://nio.school/[your unique lab number]/fan**)
+After the service is built and running, you will be able to see the state of the fan and the shake pattern from the accelerometer in the box above (**https://nio.school/[your unique lab number]/fan**).

 ### Hardware Instructions
 1. Press the power button on the AT&T Unite Express.
 You may need to hold it down for a couple of seconds.
 You can let go of the power button when the AT&T symbol lights up the screen.
 Wait for it to turn on fully before moving on to the next step.
 You will know it's connected when there is a notification badge with a `1` next to the wireless icon (shown below):